This

 Click on the above

-It is believed that these symbols were borrowed long ago from Egyptian hieroglyphs.
+These symbols were ostensibly borrowed long ago from Egyptian hieroglyphs.

-Read from right to left, one may see in the symbols the
+Read right to left, one may see in the symbols the

 mouth,